zsuzsannamangu/CSharp-and-DotNet-Project/README.md

              Log in as History Manager</button>
           }

-     This line of code is added above the Create, Edit and Delete methods in the RentalHistoriesController:
+     This line of code is added above the Create, Edit and Delete methods in the RentalHistoriesController to restrict authorization:

           [HistoryManager.HistoryManagerAuthorize(Roles = "HistoryManager")]